|Ordered||21 Nov 1936|

 16 Nov 1939

-British escorts from convoy SL 7 hunted the boat with depth charges for 20 hours.
+British escorts from convoy SL 7 hunted and depth charged the boat for 20 hours.
 (Sources: Blair, vol 1, page 119)

 1 recorded attack on this boat.